-The current year impairment charge of £746k (2020: £6,713k) entirely relates to the impairment of the company's additional investment made in Earth Rules Pty Limited during the year to nil carrying value.
-This follows the asset sale of that company's operating assets (Australia coffee business operating under MAP brand name) during the prior year and the settlement of the remaining liabilities during this year.
+The prior year impairment charge of £746k entirely relates to the impairment of the company's additional investment made in Earth Rules Pty Limited during the year to nil carrying value.
+This followed the asset sale of that company's operating assets (Australia coffee business operating under MAP brand name) during the year ended 31 March 2021 and the settlement of the remaining liabilities during the prior year.
 It is planned that Earth Rules Pty Limited will achieve dormant status as soon as possible and thereafter be wound up.

-The company had anticipated the settlement of the remaining liabilities in Earth Rules Pty during this year by way of an equity investment and recognised a provision in the prior year as an expense totalling £746k in the statement of comprehensive income, with the corresponding liability shown in provisions for liabilities.
-Please refer to note 13 where the provision is shown as being written back during the year.
-Effectively the impairment charge shown in the statement of comprehensive income statement is entirely offset by the write-back of the provision.
+The company had anticipated the settlement of the remaining liabilities in Earth Rules Pty during the prior year by way of an equity investment and recognised a provision in year ended 31 March 2021 as an expense totalling £746k in the statement of comprehensive income, with the corresponding liability shown in provisions for liabilities.
+Please refer to note 13 where the provision is shown as being written back during the prior year.
+Effectively the impairment charge shown in the statement of comprehensive income statement was entirely offset by the write-back of the provision.